 Residents can view their community’s anticipated land change, flood risk and impacts with the CPRA Master Plan Data Viewer.
 This online tool provides residents with access to the state’s best information about how Louisiana’s coast may change in the future, as well as resources to make communities and properties safer.
-Information includes future land change, storm surge flood risk, coastal vegetation, and social vulnerability.
+Information includes future land change, storm surge flood risk, coastal vegetation, and more.
 Also included are detailed factsheets on the state’s proposed restoration, structural protection, and nonstructural risk reduction projects to help make communities safer.

 View your flood risk in 50 years without the Coastal Master Plan on the Master Plan Viewer